simonkairu/Portfolio/README.md

 ## Technologies Used
 Built entirely using html and CSS ,in future boostrap and javascript will be addedd.
 ## Support and contact details
-{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}
+Incase of any issues support or guide email simonkairu14@gmail.com
 ### License
 *{Determine the license under which this application can be used.
 See below for more details on licensing.}* Copyright (c) {year} **{List of contributors or company name}**